Chunyu-Lin-bjtu/autoware-wiki/Home.md

 ![Autoware.AI](https://static.wixstatic.com/media/984e93_bd79992caecb41dab100c391e648d9b8~mv2.png/v1/fill/w_1934,h_1148,al_c/984e93_bd79992caecb41dab100c391e648d9b8~mv2.png)

-## Welcome to the Autoware Wiki
+## Welcome to the Autoware.AI Wiki

-Autoware is ROS-based open-source software enabling self-driving vehicles to be deployed in private areas, urban roads, and highways.
-It provides, but not limited to, the functional modules described below.
+Autoware.AI is ROS-based open-source software enabling self-driving vehicles to be tested in private areas, urban roads, and highways.
+Another variant of Autoware, _a.k.a._, [Autoware.Auto](https://gitlab.com/AutowareAuto), is also under development for the purpose of commercial deployment of self-driving vehicles.
+The current version of Autoware.AI provides, but not limited to, the functional modules described below.

 _Localization_ depends on **3D high-definition map** data and the **NDT** algorithm.
 The result of _Localization_ is complemented by the **Kalman Filter** algorithm, using odometry information obtained from **CAN** messages and **GNSS/IMU** sensors.